RaoBilal6127/RollDiceApp/README.md

 ##It is a single-screen app build on flutter framework.

 #In this app you can roll Dice.
-For this you just need to tap button Roll Dice which has shown jsut below the dice image.
+For this you just need to tap the button "Roll Dice" which has shown just below the dice image.